Higher modularity of elliptic curves over function fields: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank Noam Elkies, Mar\'ia In\'es de Frutos Fern\'andez, Colin Ingalls, Masato Kuwata, Will Sawin, Ari Schnidman, John Voight, Ziquan Yang, Wei Zhang, and Xinwen Zhu for many helpful discussions.
+The authors would like to thank Noam Elkies, Mar\'ia In\'es de Frutos Fern\'andez, Colin Ingalls, Masato Kuwata, Will Sawin, Ari Shnidman, John Voight, Ziquan Yang, Wei Zhang, and Xinwen Zhu for many helpful discussions.
+We are also grateful to the anonymous referee, whose meticulous review improved the paper in many ways.
 A.L. would like to thank the Tutte Institute for its support of his external research.
 J.W. was supported by NSF grant DMS-1902148 and an award from the Simons Foundation.